MustafaKhan670093/Public-Notes/Self Driving Car Concepts.md

 ### What is Model Predictive Control (MPC) ?

 ### Using the Grid Map and Elevation Mapping libraries to create a 2.5D gravity-aligned elevation map around the vehicle

+### Experiments to test the effectiveness of an improvement in the design and structure of a self driving car